7 Reasons to Move to Ocala, Florida

 Ocala's Downtown Square - Courtesy of ocalamarion.com

-As you explore Ocala’s downtown area, check out the beautiful historic district with many preserved historic homes and town square, dine and drink at eclectic eateries and pubs, and shop at boutiques, all while strolling a highly-walkable area shaded by trees.
+As you explore the downtown area, check out the Ocala Historic District with many beautifully preserved historic homes, eclectic eateries and pubs, and boutique shopping, all nested around a historic town square and in a highly-walkable area shaded by a Live Oak tree canopy.

 2. The Ocala National Forest